mbianchidev/mbianchidev/note-to-recruiters.md

 ### 🚀 Company Stage
 - Startup/scaleup (Series B+)
 - Low bureaucracy - so you can even be big tech if you allow me to have little BS in my workday
-- Ability to move fast, have ownership and GROW.
+- Ability to move fast, have ownership agency and GROW.
 I expect to exceed expectations after less than a year in the company and to be rewarded for it.
 I am a hard worker.

 ### 🌐 Work Style
 - **Full-remote** - work from anywhere, time zone flexible up to an extent